MuhammadhuAadhil/Dynamic_Voice_Intelligence/Adaptive_Voice_Intelligence-main/Voice_assisted_home_appliance/README.md

 ## 👨‍💻 Author

-Built by Harshavardhan.V – a Smart Home enthusiast. 😊
+Built by Muhammadhu Aadhil.S – a Smart Home enthusiast. 😊

 ---